-1. Committing perjury, defined as lying to or purposely misleading the Committee, is also a violation of the Honor Code.
-It will not be considered perjury for a student to maintain his or her own innocence.
+1. Committing dishonesty, defined as lying to or purposely misleading the Committee, is also a violation of the Honor Code.
+It will not be considered dishonesty for a student to maintain their own innocence.

 D. Findings of Responsibility

-1. A student will be found responsible if the Committee finds overwhelmingly convincing evidence that the student ought reasonably to have understood that his or her actions were in violation of the Honor Code.
+1. A student will be found responsible if the Committee finds overwhelmingly convincing evidence that the student ought reasonably to have understood that their actions were in violation of the Honor Code.

 E. Reporting Suspected Violations